Letters of Intimidation to Tea Party Groups From Lois Lerner - IRS Director of Exempt Organizations

 It's extremely troubling that it has taken this long for Lerner to be removed from the top exempt position at the IRS.
 Instead of being placed on administrative leave, she should have been fired.

 We're encouraged by Representative Issa's decision to recall her before his committee.
 There are many questions that Lerner needs to answer - not the least of which is this one: Why did you send letters under your name to Tea Party organizations demanding additional intrusive information in March 2012 - nine months after you were told about this improper scheme and promised to correct it?

-The timing of her letters coincide with the appearance of former IRS Commissioner Douglas Shulman before Congress in March 2012 who testified that no such targeting scheme existed.
+The timing of her letters coincides with the appearance of former IRS Commissioner Douglas Shulman, who testified before Congress in March 2012 that no such targeting scheme existed.